rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 If the modification involves adding receivers, then those receivers are placed in the *connecting* state.
 If a receiver is removed, the subscription state change notification *subscription-terminated* is sent to that receiver if that receiver is active or suspended.

+**TODO Do we want a common here about tearing down a subscription, or is having it in the common section sufficient?**

 ### Deleting a Configured Subscription

 Configured subscriptions can be deleted via configuration.
 After a subscription has been removed from configuration, the publisher MAY complete their current collection if one is in progress, then the publisher sends *subscription-terminated* notification to all of the subscription's receivers to indicate that the subscription is no longer active.

+**TODO, do we need a comment about closing the transport session if there are no more subscription to that receiver?
+Possibly the Transports section of the document should have a section that describes the lifecycle of a transport session (or will that end up differing between configured and dyanmic subscriptions?)**

 ###  Resetting a Configured Subscription's Receiver